seosgithub/flok/app/drivers/chrome/README.md

 At the completion of the build, the driver directory, typically `products/$PLATFORM/driver` will contain a `chrome.js` file.
 This must be included before your `application.js` file.

+# Quirks
+The `dlink` module which handles inbound URL's will clear the URL when the page loads.

 ### HTML conventions
 There is excatly (1) divider that is used to place everything inside of that is visible.
 This divider *must* have the following HTML code:
 ```html